canyon289/canyon289.github.io/dev/content/fitness/WhyFitness.md

 For example here are my goals:

    * I was unhappy with my body composition.
-After conducting a lot of internet research I determined that I wanted to somewhere around 10% bodyfat
+After conducting a lot of internet research I determined that I wanted to somewhere around 10% body fat
    * I am particularly inspired by people with high strength performance capabilities, so I've decided that I'd like to be able to deadlift 500 pounds squat 400 pounds, and bench 300 pounds.
    * I'd also like to be able to perform [ring muscle up](https://www.youtube.com/watch?v=vpPjY4BtJuI) with ease.
    This one is not such a well-defined goal but since it's a sub goal of the one above I'm ok with adding it here.